 1 All class and homework is completed to the best possible standard for that student.
 Work completed is beyond what was set or expected.
 Meets all deadlines.
 Reviews own progress, acts on the feedback given to them to improve their learning.
 2 All class and homework completed to the best possible standard for that student.
 Meets deadlines.

 Takes action based on feedback 3 Most class and homework completed to the best possible standard for that student.
 Some class and homeworks have been rushed or completed to a standard below that expected of the student.
 Completes work, but does not meet deadlines.
 Requires reminders to take action based on feedback.
 4 Class and homework completed to a poor standard for the level of ability of the student.
 Regularly hands in incomplete homework, or does not complete homework.
 Sometimes attempts to act on feedback, needs reminders / prompts to rectify errors or learn from mistakes

 SUBJECT English Year 7 Course Outline There are a range of units in Year 7 that assess your child's writing skills and your child's ability to analyse texts (such as commenting on a writer's use of language for effect) as well as speaking and listening.
 Students also have a discrete literacy lesson once a fortnight to support them with their spelling, punctuation and grammar.
 Please be aware that the order below is not necessarily the order your child will complete the units in; this helps us to manage our resources effectively when borrowing books from the library.
 Myths and Legends: Use a range of devices to write to Purpose, write to Audience and write to Form (PAF), focussing on descriptive and narrative writing.
 Structure your writing to achieve effects.
 Use correct spelling, punctuation and grammar in your writing.
-Studio Ghibli: Analyse how the creators make convincing alternative worlds in film.
-Create their own story idea collaboratively.
-Use their speaking and listening skills to pitch their idea.
-Explore what opportunities the film industry has to offer, beyond the obvious ones.
+Studio Ghibli: Analyse how creators make convincing alternative worlds in film.
+Students create their own story idea collaboratively, and use their speaking and listening skills to pitch their idea.
+They explore what opportunities the film industry has to offer, beyond the obvious.
 Use correct spelling, punctuation and grammar.
-Lampie: A reading unit where students learn to find and use the best quotes.
-Understand how individual texts are interconnected with other texts.
-Understand complex characters and explore their complexities and ambiguities.
+Lampie: A reading unit where students learn how to find and use good evidence in texts to support their opinion, and understand how individual texts are connected to others-often from different traditions.
+We work on analysis of complex characters, unpicking their complexities and ambiguities.
 Use correct spelling, punctuation and grammar.
 Time Traveller: Understand what the influences on the English language have been over time.
 Explore how writers of fiction present these changes.
 Evaluate what some of the most important influences have been.
 Use correct spelling, punctuation and grammar.
-Introduction to Shakespeare: Demonstrate your knowledge and understanding of Much Ado About Nothing.
-Make comments about the context (background information) of when Shakespeare was writing.
-Use correct spelling, punctuation and grammar in your writing.
+Introduction to Shakespeare: An opportunity to look at a Shakespearean comedy focusing on 'Much Ado About Nothing'-analysing strong female characters, which we'll come back to in Year 9 when we study 'Romeo and Juliet'.
+Use correct spelling, punctuation and grammar in writing.